If you had a vaginal delivery, you can expect that your crotch will be a source of woe in the following areas:

 Did you know?… We interviewed a pelvic floor rehabilitation therapist.
 Check out our video and additional information on the topic of Pelvic Floor Rehab.

 Yup, it’s true.
 Either way you delivered, you will probably be very constipated.
 This can last for what feels like an eternity (read: 2-3 MONTHS).
-The best thing you can do is take your stool softeners religiously twice per day and drink LOTS of water.
+The best thing you can do is take something with psyllium, like Metamucil, or “PEG” (polyethylene glycol), like Miralax, religiously twice per day — and drink LOTS of water.
+(Guess what?
+Turns out there isn’t really any evidence that “stool softeners” — Colace — actually work.
+Who knew.)

 I repeat: A lot.
 Of water.
 Much of the water in your body is being diverted to your milk supply, which leaves little to aid in digestion (bastards!).
 Your first poop may be a little painful, so bring a bullet to bite.
 A teething ring works well too.